Do You Need a License to Sell CBD in Tennessee?

 Processing hemp does not require you to be licensed or registered with the Tennessee Department of Agriculture.
 However if you are making CBD oil products for human consumption, you are required to be licensed as a food manufacturing facility.

-All of the information used to create this article comes straight from the Tenneessee hemp laws on the Tennessee government website to ensure all information included in this article is accurate.
+All of the information used to create this article comes straight from the Tenneessee hemp laws on the Tennessee government website to ensure all information included in this article is accurate from our Ecommerce SEO agency.

 Are Hemp Licenses Necessary in Tennessee?